ryan-hays/core/misc/affinity_freshman.md

 Sparsity of Rectifier Linear Unit is a percentage of zero-valued outputs of the layer.
 In chain rule for backpropagation, the derivative on sparse neuron is 0, and the derivative on downstream neurons is also 0.
 If the sparsity for the layer is exactly 1, backpropagation does not work, and weights can't be updated.
-That is what frequently happens when the network "explodes".
+That is what frequently happens when the network "explodes" because of the incorrect weight initialization.